Abdulwahab Hussain: Trial

 The first hearing for Hussain and twenty other activists (seven of whom were absent) was on 8 May.
 They were brought before a special military court called the National Safety Court, where they were able to see their families for the first time since their arrest.
 Bahrain Centre for Human Rights reported that lawyers were notified less than twelve hours before the trial.
 Their case was referred to by Bahrain News Agency as the "terrorist organization".
 The defendants were faced with twelve different charges including "[o]rganising and managing a terrorist group for the overthrow and the change of the country's constitution and the royal rule".
 The National Safety Lower Court adjourned the hearing to 12 May, when the activists denied all charges against them and some international human rights organisations said they were not allowed to enter court.
 It was again postponed to 16 May.

 On the fourth hearing on 22 May, Lieutenant Isa Sultan, who was brought as a witness, said the activists were following Iranian and Hezbollah orders and that they received financial aid from them to "buy gas and car tires for the youth to burn on the streets".

 On 22 June, Hussain and seven other activists—Abdulhadi al-Khawaja, Abduljalil al-Miqdad, Abduljalil al-Singace, Hassan Mushaima, Mohammed Habib al-Miqdad, Saeed al-Nouri and Saeed al-Shehabi—were sentenced to life imprisonment after the court found them guilty of "plotting a coup against the government" and "having links to a terrorist organization abroad" - a clear reference to allegations that "Iranian-backed Hezbollah" was responsible for the uprising.
 The other thirteen activists were given sentences between two and fifteen years.
 According to relatives, activist raised their fists in the air and shouted "peacefully" when their sentences were issued.
 Hussain said to the judge "I don't recognize you, your court or who employed you", witnesses reported.
 As a result, they were taken out the courtroom by force.
 According to witnesses, security officers in the courtroom exchanged congratulations publicly.
 Their appeal hearing on 29 June was postponed to 6 September.

 On 24 September, Hussain and other jailed opposition leaders started a hunger strike demanding the release of more than forty women arrested, reportedly humiliated and beaten one day earlier after protesting inside a shopping mall.
 As a result, the prison administration reportedly punished Hussain and the others by denying them health care, reportedly leading to deterioration of Hussain and Abduljalil al-Singace health conditions.
-Hussain denied news spread by one of Bahrain Independent Commission of Inquiry employees that they were getting good health care and said he and the other activists have disassembled their hunger strike on 4 October due to "complete medical negligence by prison administration", his son reported.
+Hussain denied news spread by one of Bahrain Independent Commission of Inquiry employees that they were getting good health care and said he and the other activists had called off their hunger strike on 4 October due to "complete medical negligence by prison administration", his son reported.